5 November 2021

-In terms of renewing your business license, the fee bracket ranges from $0.01–$50.
+The fee bracket for renewing the licensing paperwork for your business ranges from $0.01–$50.
 To see the full fee schedule, visit this page of the Missouri Division of Professional Registration.

 If you haven’t thought about business insurance, now is the time to do so.
-After all, you're working hard to build a profitable, fulfilling business, so shouldn’t it be protected?
-And while you’re applying for a Missouri business license, you might as well check this off your to-do list as well when you're licensing your business!
+After all, you're working hard to build a profitable, fulfilling business in MO, so shouldn’t it be protected?
+You might as well check this off your to-do list as well when you're licensing your business!

 Let’s look at two kinds of business insurance that can help protect your business from whatever you may encounter.

 The state of Missouri requires most businesses with employees to carry workers compensation insurance.
 This type of insurance can protect both you and your employees from legal disputes, medical wages, and more.